Materials & Craft

 Documentation

-Note: Compliance and testing scope depends on product category, age grade, and target market.
-We confirm in the testing plan.
+Note: Compliance scope depends on category, age grade, destination market, and agreed testing plan.

 Material Cost Impact Analysis

-Material library shelves with fabric rolls and a BOM sheet on a worktable
+Material library shelves with fabric rolls and BOM sheet on a plush product development table

 Typical Cost Drivers (Reference)